Tax planning may well be a year-round job, but the fourth and final quarter of the year is where the rubber meets the road.

 Accelerate income/delay deductions

 The reverse is true for those who anticipate a higher tax bill next year.
-In that case, it may make sense to accelerate income into this year and delay generating deductions, which could have greater value in 2019, said Coutu.
+In that case, it may make sense to accelerate income into this year and delay generating deductions, which could have greater value in tax year 2020, said Coutu.

 Similarly, in a lower tax bracket year, it may make sense for individuals to sell highly appreciated stocks, bonds, funds, and other assets (that no longer fit with investment goals) to harvest capital gains.